"Within-trial" prognostic score adjustment is targeted maximum likelihood estimation

-For estimation of the ATE we consider linear adjustment for a prognostic score, within-trial prognostic score adjustment and TMLE.
+We fix the current trial sample size $n$=200, and examine both the homogeneous and heterogeneous data generating scenario.
+We also examine the effect of varying the data set size by setting $n= 50, 60, 70, \ldots, 200, 225, 250, 275, 300, 325, 350, 375, 400$.
+For all scenarios, we have $N=250$ runs of the simulations.
+For estimation of the ATE we consider within-trial prognostic score adjustment and TMLE.
 For the prognostic model estimation and the initial outcome model estimation for TMLE we use the Discrete Super Learner specified as in \citet{HojbjerreFrandsen2024}.
-We benchmark these against the unadjusted estimator and the linear model adjusting for the oracle conditional mean functions $m_1$ and $m_0$.

 Figure~\ref{fig:perf_dif_scen} shows the SE estimates for the estimators in the different data generating scenarios.
 The filled dots represent the mean of the estimated SE and the stars represents the empirically estimated SE of the ATE estimates.
-Unsurprisingly, the performance of linear within-trial prognostic score adjustment is similar to the TMLE across all scenarios.
-However, it is not identical since the within-trial estimator effectively updates the initial regression using a slightly more flexible submodel than necessary for the traditional TMLE procedure.
-The performance for these two methods are also more stable across the scenarios compared to standard linear prognostic score adjustment using historical data, which degrades in performance when there are covariate shifts.
+Unsurprisingly, the performance of linear within-trial prognostic score adjustment is similar to the TMLE across the two scenarios, but it is not identical as claimed in Section~\ref{sec:discussion} due to the covariates being included in the submodel as linear predictors.

 In Figure~\ref{fig:power} the empirically estimated power and coverage is displayed across different data set sizes in the heterogeneous scenario.
-In Panel A the power of the linear model with oracle prognostic scores converges fastest towards 100\% and shows superior but infeasible performance across all data set sizes.
-The TMLE method and within-trial prognostic score adjustment align closely for all $n$.
-These two also have the highest feasible power for trial data set sizes of above 100.
-For smaller trials the results indicate that the performance of the standard prognostic score adjustment method is either outperforming or equally good.
+The TMLE method and within-trial prognostic score adjustment align closely for all $n$ further supporting the claim in Section~\ref{sec:discussion}.
 The coverage is approximately 95\% which is shown in Panel B.